jfreeze/tailwind-freebsd-builder/README.md

 The work around is to use the Node version of `tailwindcss` for v4.
 Using this hybrid approach with `esbuild` is simple to setup and use.
 Using the hybrid approach comes with the added bonus that TailwindCSS v4 can be used on Arm64 architectures.

-For details on how to use TailwindCSS v4 with Phoenix, set the [Horizon project](https://hex.pm/packages/horizon).
+For details on how to use TailwindCSS v4 with Phoenix, see the online documentation for the [Horizon project](https://hex.pm/packages/horizon).

 ## Release